DialloOracle/analytics-ai/data-mesh/data-mesh-integration/analyze-data-products/analyze-data-products.md

 ## Task 1: Login to Oracle Analytics Server UI
 This lab has been designed to be executed end-to-end with any modern browser on your laptop or workstation.
 Proceed as detailed below to login.

-1. Now with access to your remote desktop session, proceed as indicated below to validate your environment before you start executing the subsequent labs.
-The following Processes should be up and running:

-    - Database Listener
-        - LISTENER
-    - Database Server instance
-        - ORCLCDB
-    - Oracle Analytics Server (OAS)

-2. On the *Web Browser* window on the right preloaded with *OAS Web Console*, click on the *Username* field and select the saved credentials to login.
+1. On the *Web Browser* window on the right preloaded with *OAS Web Console*, click on the *Username* field and select the saved credentials to login.
 These credentials have been saved within *Web Browser* and are provided below for reference

     - Username